Healthy Recipes using Field Bean

 Field Bean and Quinoa Salad

-A refreshing salad combining protein-rich field beans and quinoa, tossed with fresh vegetables and a zesty lemon dressing.
+A refreshing salad combining protein-rich field beans and quinoa, tossed with vibrant vegetables and a zesty lemon dressing.

 - 1 cup cooked field beans